-As a means of reinforcing the importance of the rule it may be useful to identify the rationale supporting it.
-Stating that it is obvious, without more, may merely be compounding the error.
+As a means of reinforcing the importance of the rule it may be useful to identify some good reasons for it.

-There are two reasons for the principle.
-First, it simply is the decision-maker's obligation to apply the statute.
+There are two good reasons for the principle.
+First, it simply is the decisionmaker's obligation to apply the statute.
 But there is a second, more practical reason.
 Decisions not firmly based on the legislation will be more likely to provoke applications for review and applications for review, particularly before a court or tribunal, will always proceed by reference to the precise terms of the legislation.

 Broadly, administrative decision-makers only make two types of reviewable error.
 First, assuming that the wrong provision applies.
 Secondly, proceeding on a wrong perception of the details of the correct provision.
 Both these errors will be corrected by attention to my principle.
 That should leave only difficult questions concerning the meaning of legislation for potential error.
 I never decide a case in the Administrative Appeals Tribunal without having the legislative provisions constantly by my side.
 I usually set out their elements, as they arise in the case before me, in my reasons for decision.
 I make sure that all of the elements are addressed in my reasons for decision.